water-rs/android-backend/IMPLEMENTATION_STATUS.md

 # Android Backend Implementation Status

-This document compares the Jetpack Compose backend with the functionality exported by the WaterUI Rust crates.
+This document compares the Android View backend with the functionality exported by the WaterUI Rust crates.
 Status codes:

 - **✅ complete** – Feature behaves equivalently to the Swift/Rust implementation.
 - **⚠️ partial** – Implemented but missing behaviour or polish.